“Intimate, architect-designed hotel on unique Chiloe island, with thrilling excursions, delicious fare and panoramic bay views”

 - Bicycles Available

-Twelve cosy, understated rooms gaze out through enormous picture windows to the expansive bay beyond.
+24 cosy, understated rooms gaze out through enormous picture windows to the expansive bay beyond.
 Modest in size, what they lack in square footage they make up for with heavenly kingsize beds and lots of Chiloe character.
 Locally-knitted shawls and slippers, hand-carved wooden figures and modern panelling (made from the island's trees) offset stark angles and wild views, creating a calm, romantic oasis for post-adventure relaxation.
-Two rooms are slightly bigger, with space for an extra bed.

 Compact bathrooms are sleek and modern, with showers over Jacuzzi tubs, piles of fluffy white towels and L'Occitane toiletries.
 The focus here is very much on the outdoors, so rooms have been kept relatively simple, with no entertainment systems or minibars (though there is WiFi throughout).